canada-ca/digital-playbook-guide-numerique/en/2-build-in-accessibility-from-start.md

 [8.4 Balance trade-offs between innovation and inclusiveness (Principle&#160;8: Design ethical services)](8-design-ethical-services.md#user-content-84-balance-trade-offs-between-innovation-and-inclusiveness)

-## 2.1 Build for those with the greatest needs and it will work for everyone else (draft)
+## 2.1 Build for those with the greatest needs and it will work for everyone else

 The Government of Canada is committed to ensuring that a high level of accessibility is applied uniformly across its service delivery channels.
 Technologies and standards are constantly evolving and accessibility plays a major role in making the Government of Canada more effective and inclusive.
 A more consistent, convenient, clear, and easy user experience when using government services online builds trust.